 - Performed by organizations other than financial and lending institutions, upon request of a customer;

 - Performed through systems not requiring account opening for transfer or receipt of money.

-Kyrgyz legislation sets forth mandatory control over transactions and operations, if at least one of their parties is included in the List of persons who served sentences for committing terrorist or extremist crime as determined by the Government of the Kyrgyz Republic.
+Kyrgyz legislation sets forth mandatory control over transactions and operations, if at least one of their parties is included in the List of persons who were convicted for committing terrorist or extremist crime as determined by the Government of Kyrgyz Republic.